dfinster/fortc.com/docs/index.md

 ---

-This site is build with Material for MkDocs.
-My projects are hosted by Netlify.
+This site is built with Material for MkDocs and hosted by Netlify.

 | Site | Status |
 | --- | --- |